Boriša Simanić

-Boriša Simanić (Бориша Симанић, born 20 March 1998) is a Serbian professional basketball player for Igokea m:tel of the Bosnian League and the ABA League.
+Boriša Simanić (Бориша Симанић, born 20 March 1998) is a Serbian professional basketball player for Mitteldeutscher Basketball Club (MBC) of the German Basketball Bundesliga (BBL).
 Standing at 2.11 m, he plays at the power forward position.
 He also represents the Serbian national team in international competitions.

 Playing career

 Crvena zvezda (2013–2021)

 Boriša moved to the Crvena zvezda's youth system in December 2013 from Budućnost Bijeljina, making his senior team debut at Crvena zvezda during the 2015–16 season.
 He was named Most Valuable Player of the 2016 Euroleague Next Generation Tournament Finals in 2016.

 Simanić made his first EuroLeague appearance on 22 October 2015 in a 71–98 loss to Real Madrid, tallying ten points and four rebounds in 28 minutes of action.
 He was a member of the World Select Team that played in the Nike Hoop Summit in Portland, Oregon on 7 April 2017.
 Coming off the bench, Simanić recorded two points, two rebounds and two blocked shots in 10:17 minutes of play.

 In August 2017, Simanić was once again loaned to FMP.
 On 26 June 2019, Simanić signed a two-year extension for Crvena zvezda.
 In March 2021, the Zvezda parted ways with him.